 You must’ve heard that in order to become a well-rounded communicator you need to be proficient in each of the four language skills.
 These four skills give you opportunities to create contexts in which to use the language for the exchange of real information, evidence of their own ability (proof of learning) and, most importantly, confidence.

-The 4 Essential Skills:
+The 4 Essential Skills

 Listening is a receptive language skill which learners usually find the most difficult.
 This often is because they feel under unnecessary pressure to understand every word.
 The listener has to get oriented to the listening portion and be all ears.
 The listener is also required to be attentive.

 Language is a tool for communication.
 We communicate with others, to express our ideas, and to know others’ ideas as well.
 We must take into account that the level of language input (listening) must be higher than the level of language production.
 In primary schools elocution and recitation are main sources to master the sounds, rhythms, and intonation of the English language through simple reproduction.

 Then the brain imitates them, producing similar sentences to express the desired meaning.
-Using skimming or scanning technique to read quickly is highly effective.
-While reading, underlining the key words is a must.
+Using skimming or scanning techniques to read quickly is highly effective.
+While reading, underlining the keywords is a must.
 Reading Skills help the students grasp the content and draw conclusions.

 It can foster the learner’s ability to summarize and to use the language freely.
 To write flawless language one should excel in the Writing Skills with the help of various methods.
 Importance should be given to composition and creative writing.
 One should also focus on coherence and cohesiveness when it comes to writing a language.

 With these four skills addressed equally while learning English, the learners can be assured of having good communication skills, a great necessity in today’s competitive world.

 #1.
 To music –old or modern; the type you prefer, but pay attention to the lyrics. (sometimes reading the lyrics may help you understand the song)

-3. Attend plays, exhibitions, talks, etc. in English organized by English speaking schools or communities.
+#3.
+Attend plays, exhibitions, talks, etc. in English organized by English speaking schools or communities.

 It is often the hardest of the four language skills, but as soon as you can speak a little English there are lots of ways to improve quickly and have tons of fun.

 #1.
 Join voiced chats.
-Technology has advanced a lot in terms of social networks so, wherever you live, you’ll find a chat-room to join.
+Technology has advanced a lot in terms of social networks so, wherever you live, you’ll find a chat room to join.

 #2.
 Talk and record yourself.
 This may sound funny, but it will help you realize how you can improve by repeating the recording several times till you feel happy with the results.

 It is a process of the brain and it takes time to develop: your mind has to attach meaning to the words, phrases, and expressions represented by symbols, plus get to understand the grammar and structure of the language used in the passage to read.
 You can read:

 #1.
 Books in English and articles on the web.
 Maybe, books you have already read in your mother tongue or which have been turned into movies.
 Try to start with easy books, even children’s books, and comics: The images will help you understand even if you don’t know all the words

 #2.
 Switch the operating system of your mobile phone, your PC or tablet into English.
-Associating a function, with a certain word will improve your vocabulary.
+Associating a function with a certain word will improve your vocabulary.

 Even though it may be intimidating to a lot of people, anyone can get used to writing with a little discipline and a willingness to learn.